tj-knodel/legendary-emu/README.md

 - 👋 Hi, I’m @tj-knodel
-- 👀 I’m interested in embedded systems, systems programming, and operating systems.
+- 👀 I’m interested in embedded systems, desktop/web development, and
-- 🌱 I’m currently learning Java, C#, Ada, and C
+- 🌱 I’m currently learning Elixir, Modern C++, and PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on graph theory or any data visualization project
 - 📫 How to reach me ...

 <!---